benhaotang/OpenDeepResearcher-via-searxng/README.md

 # OpenDeepResearcher via Searxng 🧑‍🔬

-A robust research tool that uses AI to perform comprehensive research on any topic, offering flexible deployment through Docker, direct Python execution as OpenAI compatible endpoint with whatever frontend you like, or Jupyter notebooks.
+A robust research tool that uses AI to perform comprehensive research on any topic, offering flexible deployment through Docker, or simply direct Python execution as OpenAI compatible endpoint with whatever frontend you like, can also operate pure locally with [ollama](https://ollama.com) integration.

 ![OpenDeepResearcher](./demos/Demo.png)

-*A demo usage with [Msty](https://msty.app) as frontend, there is also a dedicated [manual](./README-for-Msty.md) for Msty settings.*
+*A demo usage using hybird model with [Msty](https://msty.app) as frontend, there is also a dedicated [manual](./README-for-Msty.md) for Msty settings.*

 ## 🚀 Docker/Python Setup (Recommended)